15 Best WordPress Table Plugins Tested & Compared for 2026

 • Deep customization through a standard settings panel

-• Sticky rows and columns for better readability in the large tables
+• Sticky headers or first columns for better readability in large tables

 • Responsive controls for different screen sizes